-J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$26,311 \$25,860 \$5,738 K Average need-based scholarship and grant award of those in line e \$24,512 \$23,568 \$5,659 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,023 \$3,879 \$2,125 М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,023 \$3,879 \$2,125
+J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 26,372 \$ 25,531 \$ 5,477 K Average need-based scholarship and grant award of those in line ${\bf e}$ \$ 24,588 \$ 23,268 \$ 5,388 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 2,929 \$ 3,800 \$ 1,593 М Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$ 2,929 \$ 3,800 \$ 1,593

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 141 231 4 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$24,629 \$24,072 \$6,530 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 7 12 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$12,885 \$13,409 \$0
+Full-time First-Time First-Year Full-time Undergrad (Incl.
+First-Year) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 105 231 4 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 24,595 \$ 23,690 \$ 6,530 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 5 11 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 13,300 \$ 13,947 \$ 0

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+- 2022 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.